-We gathered six SEH experts to discuss all things STEM, including: why they chose a career in STEM, the value they feel it brings to our communities, and advice they would give to young women seeking to enter the field.
+We gathered six female experts at SEH to discuss all things Science, Technology, Engineering and Math (STEM) – including why they chose a career in STEM, the value it brings to our communities, and advice they have for young women seeking to enter the field.

 Melanie G. Niday

-Doing well in science and math in high school and hearing about the growing environmental issues in the news during the 1980s.
+I've always done well in science and math in high school, coupled with learning about the growing environmental issues during the 1980s.

 I don't recall an exact moment when I knew STEM was the right field for me, but growing up I was always a tinkerer.
-At any given time, there would be some type of K'nex or Lego structure or model being constructed in my parent's living room.
+At any given time, I constructed some type of K'NEX or LEGO structure or model in my parent's living room.
 In addition to that, math and science were always my favorite subjects.
 I participated in MATHCOUNTS and Science Olympiad events in middle school and junior high, which only heightened my passion for the discipline.

 Related Content: SEH Recognized for Advancing Women in the Transportation Industry

-I'm motivated by working toward building a sustainable end product that is safe and that the client is proud of.
+What motivates me is working toward building a sustainable end product that is safe, and that the client is proud of.

-I value the really smart and creative people I get to work with, and I love serving our appreciative clients and helping solve their problems that result in an improvement for their community.
+I value the brilliant and creative people I get to work with, and I love serving our appreciative clients and helping solve their problems that result in an improvement for their community.
 And, having fun and challenging projects to work on doesn’t hurt!

 I enjoy keeping up with the evolving technology and all of the impressive things we can accomplish with it.